Home Hernia Mesh Hernias Inguinal Hernia

 Early diagnosis is important for establishing a treatment plan, ruling out other potential causes for a groin bulge and preventing complications.

-Many patients try a conservative treatment approach for hernias.
+Many patients first try a conservative treatment approach for hernias.
 This can include lifestyle changes, such as avoiding heavy lifting or straining and watchful waiting to see if the condition stabilizes.
 A doctor may also try to massage the hernia back through the abdominal wall.

 However, doctors rarely recommend watchful waiting for non-pregnant women, even if they’re asymptomatic.
 This is because this demographic is at a higher risk of developing femoral hernias, which are more likely to block blood supply.